leanprover/vscode-lean4/README.md

 you to install lean via elan.
 If the folder contains a `lean-toolchain` version it will install that version otherwise it will install `leanprover/lean4:nightly`.

-If elan is installed and there is a workspace override in place created by the `Select Toolchain` command then this version takes precedence until you removes that override.
+If elan is installed and there is a workspace override in place created by the `Select Toolchain` command then this version takes precedence until you remove that override.

-Otherwise, if there is a `lean-toolchain` (or `leanpkg.toml`) then it will use the version specified in this file.
+Otherwise, if there is a `lean-toolchain` (or `leanpkg.toml`) in the workspace folder or in a parent folder then it will use the version specified in the specified version.

-Otherwise if `elan toolchain list` shows there is a `(default)` toolchain it will use that version.
+Otherwise, if `elan toolchain list` shows there is a `(default)` toolchain it will use that version.

-Otherwise it will prompt you to select a toolchain using the `Select Toolchain` command.
+Otherwise, it will prompt you to select a toolchain using the `Select Toolchain` command.
 If the elan toolchain list is empty it will add `leanprover/lean4:nightly` to the list so that there is always something to select.

 Then with the selected version it runs `lean --version` to check if that version is installed yet.
 If this version is not yet installed `lean --version` will install it.

 In the case of a workspace override the `+version` command line option is used on `lean --version` and `lean --server` to ensure that the overridden version is used.

 ## For VS Code Extension developers